Arkmere/FDMS/STATE.md

 - **Vectair Flite** (“Flite”) is the current product name.
 - Legacy references to **FDMS**, **FDMS Lite**, **Vectair FDMS**, or **Vectair FDMS Lite** refer to the same product unless explicitly stated otherwise.
 - **V1 is not release-ready.**
+- The current phase is **Desktop Productization / V1 closeout**.
-- The current next engineering item is: **DP-05 — README / Getting Started rewrite for desktop launch and release build.**
+- The current next engineering item is: **DP-06 — Enable and smoke-test CSP after SheetJS is vendored.**

-- **DP-04 (Update package.json identity and add Tauri dev/build scripts)** is implemented on branch `claude/package-json-tauri-scripts-RMAsu`; smoke testing pending before merge. `package.json` name is now `vectair-flite`; description updated; `tauri:dev` and `tauri:build` scripts added.
-- **DP-03 (Vendor SheetJS for offline operation)** is implemented on branch `claude/vendor-sheetjs-offline-HRqTc`; smoke testing pending before merge.
-SheetJS (xlsx 0.18.5) is now vendored at `src/lib/xlsx.full.min.js`; CDN reference removed.
-Offline XLSX export blocker is addressed pending smoke test.
+Recently closed / consolidated:

+- **Live Board summary counter aggregation and computed tooltips** is complete and merged.
+- **Monthly Return ghost-count contamination** is complete and merged.
-- **Desktop Productization audit** is implemented on branch `claude/desktop-productization-audit-BsDcx`; review pending.
+- **Desktop Productization audit** is complete as the planning baseline.
 See `docs/DESKTOP_PRODUCTIZATION_AUDIT.md`.
-- ~~**One release blocker identified:** SheetJS loaded from CDN (`src/index.html` line 8).
-Must be vendored locally before V1 ships offline.~~ **Resolved by DP-03.**
-- **Monthly Return ghost-count contamination** is implemented on branch; smoke testing pending before merge.
+- **DP-03 — Vendor SheetJS for offline operation** is complete and merged.
+SheetJS `xlsx` 0.18.5 is vendored at `src/lib/xlsx.full.min.js`; the CDN reference has been removed.
-- **Live Board summary counter aggregation and computed tooltips** is complete and merged.
+- **DP-04 — package.json identity and Tauri dev/build scripts** is complete and merged. `package.json` uses `vectair-flite` and includes `tauri:dev` / `tauri:build` scripts.
+- **DP-05 — README / Getting Started rewrite for desktop launch and release build** is complete and pushed.

+Current open V1 closeout sequence:

+1. **DP-06 — Enable and smoke-test CSP after SheetJS is vendored.**
+2. **DP-07 — Confirm and document Admin backup/restore coverage for all localStorage keys.**
+3. **DP-08 — First full release build smoke test on Windows.**
+4. **Create From workflow.**
+5. **METAR Builder.**
+6. **H6 History polish / integration closeout.**
+7. **Installation / Update / Backup / Troubleshooting documentation.**
+8. **Final V1 regression and acceptance sweep.**

+Other current anchors:

 - The EGOW / LOC / timing regression cluster is **resolved and merged**.
 It is now a regression baseline, not active work.
 - History Retrieval is complete through **H5b**. **H6 polish / integration closeout** remains open.
 - Formation implementation through **FR-15** is complete for launch purposes.
 Further formation refinement is post-launch unless a specific launch-blocking defect appears.
 - Native **Save As** export behaviour is implemented for the relevant CSV/XLSX export paths in the Tauri desktop environment.
 - Browser/download fallback remains available for non-Tauri/local-browser harness use.
 - `FDMS_REGISTRATIONS.csv` has been restored and verified at **25,713 lines**.
-- V1 release scope is now explicitly confirmed as including:
+- V1 release scope is confirmed as including:
-  - Create From workflow
+  - Create From workflow;
-  - METAR Builder
+  - METAR Builder;
-  - full offline standalone Desktop Productization
+  - full offline standalone Desktop Productization.
 - MAB package filtering is confirmed as **post-V1**.

 ---